urgrue/Java-Twitch-Api-Wrapper/README.md

 # Java Twitch API Wrapper
 JTAW is a complete java wrapper for interaction with v3 of the [Twitch API](https://github.com/justintv/Twitch-API).

+**NOTE:** This project is currently being being converted into being fully asynchronous out of the box.
+Check out the [use-handlers](https://github.com/mb3364/Java-Twitch-Api-Wrapper/tree/use_handlers) branch to see the progress.

 This project is still being improved and major changes may occur breaking backwards compatibility.

-Not everything has been rigorously tested, please report any issues and feel free to contribute code.
+Please report any issues and feel free to contribute code.

 ## Basics